ceydaulubas/my-countdown-app/README.md

 - Implement server-side rendering (SSR) with appropriate permissions for localStorage to enable persistence of event data on the server side.
 - Implement unit tests for critical components and functionality.
 - Consider adding internationalization (i18n) support for displaying countdown in multiple languages.
+- To enhance user experience, clicking on today's date could potentially redirect users to a website providing additional information about the event.
+However, as this feature wasn't specified I've added emojis to indicate its potential usefulness.

 ## Deployment